bensmus/ridechecks-electron/README.md

 ### UI explanation

-The software features four tables: three tables that allow the user to modify the worker and task parameters (input tables), and one table displaying task assignments.
+The software features four tables: three tables that allow the user to modify the worker and ride parameters (input tables), and one table displaying ride assignments.
 Instead of just generating one assignment, the software supports generating mutliple assignments for multiple days because this is more convenient to the user.

-The first input table allows the user to specify which tasks each worker can perform.
+The first input table allows the user to specify which rides each worker can perform.

 <img src="screenshots/workers_table.png" alt="Workers table" width="300">.

-The second input table allows the editing of task durations.
+The second input table allows the editing of ride durations.

 <img src="screenshots/rides_table.png" alt="Rides table" width="300">

-The third input table allows the editing of the total allotted time for each day, and allows each day to have slight variations between them  with the "closed rides" (rides=tasks) and "absent workers" columns: on a given day, some tasks or some workers might not be available.
+The third input table allows the editing of the total allotted time for each day, and allows each day to have slight variations between them  with the "closed rides" and "absent workers" columns: on a given day, some rides or some workers might not be available.

 <img src="screenshots/day_restrictions_table.png" alt="Day restrictions table" width="600">